MyDFIR/MYDFIR-Forge-Threat-Hunt-Portfolio/README.md

 📂 Repository Structure

-/hunts/ → Writeups of completed hunts/mini-challenges

-/investigations/ → Case reports, modified after community feedback, with screenshots and supporting evidence
+/detection-queries/ → Reusable KQL/SPL queries and detection logic /hunts/ → Writeups of completed hunts/mini-challenges /investigations/ → Case reports, modified after community feedback, with screenshots and supporting evidence

-/detection-queries/ → Reusable KQL/SPL queries and detection logic
+📑 Detection Query Template

+Each entry should include:

+- **Objective**: What the query is designed to find

+- **Suspicious Indicators**: What analysts should look for in the results

+- **Query**: The detection logic itself

 🧩 Hunt Template